tr11/python-configuration/README.md

 pip install python-configuration[toml,yaml]
 ```

+Without the optional dependencies, the TOML and YAML loaders will not be available,
+and attempting to use them will raise an exception.
 ## Getting started

 `python-configuration` converts the various config types into dictionaries with dotted-based keys.
 For example, given this JSON configuration